cscart/docs/en/user_guide/addons/product_reviews/index.rst

 * **Allow one review from one IP is allowed**—if you tick this checkbox, customers will be allowed to submit only one review per product from one IP address.
 This can help you avoid spam.

-* **Review fields**—fields that buyers will fill in creating a review.
+* **Review fields**—fields that buyers will fill in when they create a review.

 * **Only buyers can post**—if you tick this checkbox, customers will be able to leave a review for a product only if they bought that product.

-* **Ask for customer location**—choose whether you want to know additional information about the buyer's city or country.
+* **Ask for customer location**—choose whether you want customers to fill in the required field about thier city or country when they create a review.

-* **Split reviews by storefront**—if you tick this checkbox, you'll be able to work with reviews from a particular storefront.
+* **Split reviews by storefront**—if you tick this checkbox, all reviews will be splited by storefront.

 ================================================
 Working With Reviews in the Administration Panel